AbstractNoun/Persona-Engine-3/Persona Governance Protocol.md

 > [NOTE: This protocol binds Engine behavior and Persona status enforcement.
 No deviation is permitted without User approval.]

+Definitions of Persona types (SAPe, SAP, Ascended, Recursive) in this protocol must correspond directly with status fields in the Persona Template.
+Inconsistencies should be flagged during simulation initialization.

 ---

 ## II.
 DEFINITIONS